mdcjansen/MetaGalaxy/README.md

 1. Metagalaxy will perform taxonomic classification on the raw input file
 		* Taxonomic classification is performed by Kraken2
 		* Classification is performed with the use of a protein and nucleotide database
-2. Simultaniously, Metagalaxy will asses the quality of the reads and filter out the short reads
+2. Simultaneously, Metagalaxy will asses the quality of the reads and filter out the short reads
-		* The quality of the reads is calculated by FastQC
+		* The quality of the reads is calculated by NanoPlot
-    * The reads shorter than 1Kbp are filtered out by Filtlong
+		* The reads shorter than 1Kbp or below a quality score of 7 are filtered out by Filtlong
+3. After filtering on quality, plasmid reads are isolated an analysed
+		* Plasmid reads are identified with ABRicate and the PlasmidFinder database.
+		* These reads are then extracted from the main FASTQ file with a python script
+		* ABRicate is used to screen the reads for AMR genes
 3. After the reads are filtered, Metagalaxy will assemble the reads and polish the assembly
 		* Assembly is performed by Flye with the --meta option
 		* The first four rounds of polishing are performed by Racon